ibahasa - Living Dictionary

 masih

-The standard form indicating a state that is ongoing or has not changed until the present time.
+A word indicating that a state or action is ongoing or has not yet finished.

 Synonym